d2s/Documentation/_posts/2018-04-10-Snapshots.md

 - `n` is the number of snapshots
 - and `/Volumes/.../data/` is the source catalog
 - and the remote catalogs is `~/snapshots/data/`

-  - if remote catalog is a local volume full path must be added
+If remote catalog is a local volume full path must be added.
 The source catalog is **never** touched, only read by rsync.
 RsyncOSX creates the snapshots within the remote catalog.
 The `~` is expanded to the user home catalog on remote server.
 Utilizing snapshot on local attached disks require full path for remote catalog.

-- `~/snapshots/Documents/1` - snapshot 1
+- `~/snapshots/data/1` - snapshot 1
   - a full sync when snapshot is created
-- `~/snapshots/Documents/2` - snapshot 2
+- `~/snapshots/data/2` - snapshot 2
   - the next snapshots saves the changed files and makes hard links for files not changed
-- `~/snapshots/Documents/n` - snapshot n
+- `~/snapshots/data/n` - snapshot n
   - n is the latest snapshot

 When the old snapshots are deleted, the filesystem takes care of saving the real files which are hard linked.
-In the sample above the remote catalog `~/snapshots/Documents/` is selected as root of snapshots.

 ### Create a snapshot task